 Discover Argyll’s Natural Beauty

 A beautiful, remote and romantic part of Scotland located north of Glasgow stretching from Loch Lomond, north to Oban and south to Machrihanish.
-You’ll experience amazing food, stunning landscapes and some of the finest golf courses in Scotland.
+Experience amazing food, stunning landscapes and some of the finest golf courses in Scotland.
 Your journey through Argyll features stunning Scottish villages and the Royal town of Inveraray, home to the Duke Of Argyll – chief of Clan Campbell.
-Argyll ferryports offer the “Gateway to the isles” From Oban you reach Mull, Iona & Staffa , Kerrera & Lismore on day trips
+Argyll ferryports offer the “Gateway to the isles”.
+From Oban you reach Mull, Iona & Staffa, Kerrera & Lismore on day trips.

 The Argyll room has a double aspect with views across the garden to the south west gate, Lochan Dhub and the ancient Scots pines beyond.
 The room has ornate white furniture and has an en-suite toilet and shower room.